Hajji Ebrahim Shirazi: Death

 Ebrahim's opponents gradually grew and secretly made a pact with Mirza Shafi, and began plotting against Ebrahim.
 Their provocations and the growing fear of the power of Ebrahim's family led Fath Ali Shah to decide to oust and kill him.
 There is a view the British ambassadors were also involved in this conspiracy.
-Ebrahim was affected by the lack of a strong alliance with the Shah's mother because in the opinion of Fath Ali Shah, Ebrahim was an obstacle to a life of pleasure and prosperity the new shah intended to lead, even though earlier, Ebrahim pushed the Shah out of internal matters of the realm, and as was later the case with the other Qajar kings, Fath Ali Shah trusted only his mother completely, and if his mother was a supporter of Ebrahim, he would also support him.
+Ebrahim was affected by the lack of a strong alliance with the Shah's mother because in the opinion of Fath Ali Shah, Ebrahim was an obstacle to a life of pleasure and prosperity the new shah intended to lead, even though earlier, Ebrahim pushed the Shah out of internal matters of the realm, and as was later the case with the other Qajar shahs, Fath Ali Shah trusted only his mother completely, and if his mother was a supporter of Ebrahim, he would also support him.
 Ebrahim suspected a conspiracy was being hatched against him, and in March 1801, he told John Malcolm he was worried about his safety.
 Malcolm tried to make peace between Ebrahim and the opposition, and advised Ebrahim to deal with the shah in a better temper.
 Ebrahim replied that he could not change his forthright nature and even if he did, it would not deescalate his opponents' hostility towards him.

-On April 14, 1801, Ebrahim was summoned to the shah and accused of plotting against him.
+On 14 April 1801, Ebrahim was summoned to the shah and accused of plotting against him.
 Ebrahim denied all of the charges.
 After a short time, he was taken to Taleghan, blinded, had his tongue cut out, and killed.
-On Shah's orders, Ebrahim's family was purged; all of the adult males were arrested and Ebrahim's three brothers—Abdol-Rahim, governor of Isfahan, Mohammad Zaman, the blind kalantar of Shiraz, and Mohammad Hassan the governor of Kohgiluyeh—along with his eldest son Mirza Mohammad were executed.
+On the shah's orders, Ebrahim's family was purged; all of the adult males were arrested and Ebrahim's three brothers—Abdol-Rahim, governor of Isfahan, Mohammad Zaman, the blind kalantar of Shiraz, and Mohammad Hassan the governor of Kohgiluyeh—along with his eldest son Mirza Mohammad were executed.
 Asadollah, another of his sons, was also blinded.
 Mirza Ali Reza, one of his young sons, was castrated.
 Only his youngest son Ali Akbar and his daughter Mahbanu Khanum, survived the purge.